sumon1991/php-fcm-push-notification/README.md

 ## How to run

-**For ubuntu users:** php sender.php
+**For ubuntu or mac users:** php sender.php
-- in your terminal just type
+- in your terminal

 **For windows users:** php sender.php
-- in your terminal just type
+- in your command prompt (open run type 'cmd' then enter)

 ## Result